Sharing Is Caring! Share this awesome content with your friends now.

-The attraction includes the mineral spring - 3 ft to 6 ft deep, the recreational area, a craft shop, a restaurant and dining area, 2 bars, go-cart racing, outdoor showers and more.
+The attraction includes the mineral spring - 3 ft to 6 ft deep, kiddies pool, the recreational area, a craft shop, a restaurant and dining area, 2 bars, go-cart racing, outdoor showers and more.

 The operation started in 2000 by Mr. Lincoln Fagan, but it was later, after he was granted a loan from the Tourism Enhancement Fund (TEF) - throughout JN Small Business Loans Limited, that things really started to happen.
 Major improvements were done and today business is booming.

 It has also created increased employment opportunities for local - directly and indirectly, including farmers who supplies the establishment with produce, taxi operators and the shrimp vendors on the outside.